AAFC-BICoE/biocluster-playbook/README.md

 Before the playbook can be run, copies of ```hosts.sample``` and ```files/rocks.repo.sample``` should be made and customized.

-The repo we used as the source of the RPMs is [here](https://github.com/AAFC-MBB/MBB-Bio-Roll).
+One possible source of the RPMs is the [MBB-Bio-Roll](https://github.com/AAFC-MBB/MBB-Bio-Roll).
+A rocks repo can be made from it and then added to your customized ```files/rocks.repo``` file.

 ## CentOS Image Setup

 There are a few steps to configure a CentOS image appropriate for this playbook:

 * Start an instance of the latest CentOS 6 release from: http://cloud.centos.org/centos/6/images/
-* Download and install additional tools to enable resizing (From https://www.rdoproject.org/resources/creating-centos-and-fedora-images-ready-for-openstack/):
+* Download and install additional tools to enable resizing (Instructions from [rdoproject](https://www.rdoproject.org/resources/creating-centos-and-fedora-images-ready-for-openstack/)):
   ```
   yum install -y http://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm
   yum -y distro-sync